CapricanDRJ/HadesStarCommunityData/docs/corp/6d7a18e9893736881762a4e1b687b55e7311d367267ff5a9cc8e45722b14ea06/index.md

 ```
- USA or the United Stars Alliance stands for the good for all of the members Star Nations that are apart of it against the chaos outside of it.
-Casual group with a couple hardcore players!
+USA or the United Stars Alliance stands for the good for all of the m
+embers Star Nations that are apart of it against the chaos outside of
+ it.
+Casual group with a couple hardcore players! }
 ```
 ### [Discord](https://discord.gg/https://discord.gg/PvyhHgSDHY)
 ### Whitestar Bonus ❌